 When you were a teenager how did you bounce back from adversity?
 What form did this adversity take – rejection by friends?
 A family bereavement?
 Challenging family circumstances?
 Living in a high-risk environment?
 Failing an exam?
 Omitted from a team?

-The COVID-19 lockdown, as I shared in my last blog, has helped me to focus on my new mentoring book due out later in the year with over 1000 tips, strategies and discussion topics to encourage anyone working with young people.
+The COVID-19 lockdown has helped me to focus on my new mentoring book due out later in the year with over 1000 tips, strategies and discussion topics to encourage anyone working with young people.
 I have had plenty of time to reflect on my own teenage years and how I dealt with cancer, the loss of my mother, changing family circumstances, peer relationships and all the challenges every teenager faces as they seek meaning and purpose in their lives.

 And, each time I reflect, I am drawn back to ten key life lessons which I have shared with hundreds of young people, especially those I have mentored.
 In almost every case I have observed extraordinary positive life journeys being developed before my eyes, as these young people embraced most, if not all the life lessons over a period of time.

 No teenager is likely to have experienced anything like COVID-19 in their lifetime, an event that will change how our global community thinks and operates.

 Already we are told that the creative, innovative and entrepreneurial spirit will be rewarded in the coming months and years as the global economy recovers from this pandemic.
 We have so many wonderfully creative young people whose creativity is often squashed by narrow-thinking, dull, exam driven education systems.
 Time to free them up and encourage them to soar!

 Well-known Australian psychologist Andrew Fuller has written one of the best definitions of resilience I have come across: “The ability to bungee jump through life.
 It’s not that you avoid the pitfalls and difficult times, but when they do happen you have skills to get out of it.
 It is as if you have an elasticized rope around your middle that helps you bounce back.”